Single Parents Have Different Priorities,

-Sex can go off the rails in a marriage, or any relationship.
+Sex can go off the rails in a marriage or any relationship.
 But it’s important to reclaim your sexual energy.
 And after divorce that challenge is both difficult and enlightening.
 Liberated sex between consenting adults is pretty cool.
 Figuring out what you want, what you need, and what you crave are distinctions that you now have time to examine.
-And what better way to understand yourself that in action, in relationship, in sex?
+And what better way to understand yourself than in action, in a relationship, in sex?

 As sex begins to fall into a routine in your marriage, there are things you can, and should, do to enliven the passion.
 However, if there are troubles in the relationship, often sex is one of the first places it shows up.
 When you notice, for the first time ever, that your partner of 9+ years is waiting for you to finish, it’s a bit heartbreaking.
 Something else was on her mind.

-It is true that sex is one of the experiences that strips you of your armour and defensiveness, if you let it.
-When you begin protecting, or hiding some part of your emotional life, sex is the place you will be found out.
+It is true that sex is one of the experiences that strips you of your armor and defensiveness if you let it.
+When you begin protecting or hiding some part of your emotional life, sex is the place you will be found out.
 Or you will show signs of disinterest, which could be worse.
 I can’t say what it was the first time my then-wife checked out during sex, but I recall the moment exactly.

 Divorced.
 All is new again.
 We get a chance, or chances to do it all over again.
 We have an opportunity to be with new women, where we once imagined our horizon only contained one.
 It’s not all that easy to get back into the swing of things, a lot has changed, but when we do, when we begin to feel sexual again, all kinds of good things happen.